onlyem91/image-recognition/README.md

 # Recognizer source code: https://github.com/klevis/CatAndDogRecognizer
-Simply execute bij starting the run class. (first time will be slow: 500 mb of weights will be downloaded)
+Simply execute bij starting the run class. (first time will be slow: 500 mb of weights will be downloaded) Interesting other projects from the same author: http://ramok.tech/convolutional-neural-networks/